mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- As synthesis, in terms of semantic waves, the movement between abstract and concrete is helpful to address some of the issues concerning inclusion and accessibility of overly abstract approaches [@papert_epistemological_1990].
  -->

+#### Reflections on design in relation to other research - PERHAPS VIA PRIMM AND UMC?
+AND HOW DO DESIGN PATTERNS FIT INTO THIS PICTURE - SGD & DENNER (AS FORM OF ANALYSIS)

+Turning more specifically to the utility of the identification of structural use of GDPs as a germ cell concept, this break through facilitated the development of different progressively graded objectives (recognition, use and modification), as a concrete instance of UMC principles, which helps address the tension between freedom of choice of learner pathway, and expression of interest within a manageable technical structure (with relevant supporting documentation).

+The structure synthesises element of scalable game design (SGD) and Use Modify Create (UMC) pedagogies.

+Similar to SGD a progressively stepped approach is taken here.
+These varied forms of documentation, and their varied adoption and propagation represent different approaches to  scaffolding the process of becoming familiar with and then modifying to the code in often increasingly ambitious ways.

+While SGD was limited in participant pathway choice, my design is not.
+Following the rationale of choice limitation as a strategy to reduce facilitator stress [@lytle_use_2019], this design  using a limited menu of GDPs as a structural and navigational framework.

 #### Summary of structural components of applied pedagogy   - REEPP & A gateway view of learning dimensions.
 MOVE DISCUSSION UP